8BitQuest/8-BitQuest/Courses/intro.md

 Take a look at the image below, what’s the difference between these two blocks?
 - Set would be the default number of the variable
 - Change would be the number you want to change the variable to
-- You can change this number a lot of times, example
+- You can change this number a lot of times, for example
 - You can increase the health of a player to 3

 ![set and change](https://i.imgur.com/bjvaa98.jpg)